BigweldIndustries/BigBot/README.md

 (Note: For a better more in depth nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)

-# Why is this actually so terrible
-This is an alpha version, of course it is terrible.
-Heres a tip:
-If you hate entering the token each time, download the "one-time-token" branch, and you only enter it once.
-This is not the main branch for security reasons.

 # I need help...
 Just create an issue on this repository

 # TODO
-- update releases when big update comes out
+- update when big update comes out